 I have worked with thousands of traders and having watched our students trading in real-time in our Trading Simulator, I’ve discovered the most common cause of failure revenge trading and poor risk management.
-By understanding the intricacies of this struggles, new traders can learn how to overcome the most common hurdle.
+By understanding the intricacies of these struggles, new traders can learn how to overcome the most common hurdle.

 Poor Risk Management & Revenge Trading